 This September, Experience the Thrill of Colorado’s Adventure Team Challenge

 Get ready for the adventure of your lifetime.
-September 12-14 2014, the Adventure TEAM Challenge will return.
+September 12-14 2014, the Adventure Team Challenge Colorado will return.
 Created and managed by the non-profit World T.E.A.M.
-Sports, the Adventure TEAM Challenge in McInnis Canyons National Conservation Area west of Grand Junction, Colorado brings together disabled and able-bodied athletes for three days of spirited team competition.
+Sports, the Adventure Team Challenge in McInnis Canyons National Conservation Area west of Grand Junction, Colorado brings together disabled and able-bodied athletes for three days of spirited team competition.
 Directed by experienced adventure athletes, participants in the Challenge can expect rafting, hiking, mountain biking, climbing, and other exciting outdoor activities, along with good fellowship, food and tent camping underneath the brilliant Milky Way of the desert southwest.

 Challenge teams compete mostly against the clock in this event, as finishing all stages is an accomplishment in itself.
 There is also pride in claiming the title as the Adventure Team Challenge champion by finishing the stages in the shortest time.
 Along the way, participants are challenged both physically and mentally, and learn that innovation and teamwork are the keys to success.

 Debuting in 2007 as the Real Deal Inclusive Sports Adventure, the Adventure Team Challenge inspires and challenges athletes of all abilities.
 With each team of five including two athletes with disabilities, one being a wheelchair user, the Challenge provides an opportunity for competitors to work together toward shared goals and rewards.